junxit/us-congress-bills-116/metadata.md

 - 2019-10-21 — Ms. Velazquez moved to suspend the rules and pass the bill.
 - 2019-10-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 389 - 8 (Roll no. 570). (text: CR H8274-8275)
 - 2019-10-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 389 - 8 (Roll no. 570).(text: CR H8274-8275)
+- 2019-10-22 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.